open-telemetry/opentelemetry-php-contrib/README.md

 ### Yii

-- The documentation for the Yii context can be found [here](/src/Instrumentation/Yii/README.md).
+- The documentation for Yii framework can be found [here](/src/Instrumentation/Yii/README.md).

 ## Development